 You know what I think is a big problem?

 You’re way too serious!
-Come on, and have some fun with content marketing.
-It’s not supposed to be a painful, awful and dark journey through despondency.
+Come on and have some fun with content marketing.
+It’s not supposed to be a painful, awful, or dark journey through despondency.
 Lighten up.

 If you can’t be light and humorous with your content now and then, you’re probably doing something wrong.
-Shift gears even a little bit and make content fun again.
+Shift gears a little bit, and make content fun again.